timonson/bashFunc/README.md

 # bashFunc

-A library for functional programming in bash - map, filter, reduce and more.
+A small library for functional programming in bash - map, filter, reduce and more.

 ## API